md-cs-student-unipi/Advanced-Programming/03-Software-components.md

 Loosely coupled systems provides many advantages, and in particular improve the **extensibility**, **testability** and **reusability** of the software.

 ### Service Locator and  Dependency Injection
-**Service Locator** helps in avoiding strong coupling exloiting object factoring and generic interfaces.
+**Service Locator** helps in avoiding strong coupling exploiting object factoring and generic interfaces.

 **Dependency Injection** allows avoiding hard-coded dependencies (strong coupling) injecting them at runtime.
-It is very convinient for mock testing and for fast replacing of dependency.
+It is very convenient for mock testing and for fast replacing of dependency.

 IoC Containers create objects, ensure that all dependencies are satisfied and then provide a lifecycle support.